Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Model

 There are two notable modeling assumptions.
-First, the receiver can take a game-ending action at any point in time, that is, he is not restricted to listen to the sender.
-This is the fundamental difference from KG, in which the receiver is allowed to take an action only after the sender finishes her information provision.
-Second, the players' flow (information) costs are assumed to be the same.
-This, however, is just a normalization, which allows us to directly compare the players' payoffs, and all subsequent results can be reinterpreted as relative to each player's individual information cost.\footnote{Suppose that the sender's cost is given by $c_{s}$, while that of the receiver is $c_{r}$.
+First, the receiver can stop listening to the sender and take a game-ending action at any point in time.
+This is the fundamental difference from KG, wherein the receiver is allowed to take an action only after the sender finishes her information provision.
+Second, the players' flow costs are assumed to be the same.
+This is, however, just a normalization which allows us to directly compare the players' payoffs, and all subsequent results can be reinterpreted as relative to each player's individual flow cost.\footnote{ Suppose that the sender's cost is given by $c_{s}$, while that of the receiver is $c_{r}$.
 Such a model is equivalent to our normalized one in which $c_{r}^{\prime}=c_{s}^{\prime}=c_{r}$ and $v^{\prime}=v(c_{r}/c_{s})$.
-When solving the model for a fixed set of parameters ($u_{a}^{\omega},v,c,\lambda$), this normalization does not affect the results.
-If we let $c$ tend to $0$, we are implicitly assuming that the sender's and receiver's (unnormalized) costs, $c_{s}$ and $c_{r}$, converge to zero at the same rate.}
+When solving the model for {a} fixed set of parameters ($u_{a}^{\omega},v,c,\lambda$), this normalization does not affect the results.
+If we let $c$ tend to $0$, we are implicitly assuming that the sender's and receiver's (unnormalized) costs, $c_{s}$ and $c_{r}$, converge to zero at the same rate.
+See Footnote \ref{fn:relative_cost_discuss} for a relevant discussion.}

-\paragraph{Feasible experiments.}
+\paragraph*{Feasible experiments.}

-We endow the sender with a class of Poisson experiments.
-Specifically, at each point in time, the sender may expend one unit of a resource (attention) across different experiments that generate Poisson signals.
-The experiments are indexed by $i\in\mathbb{N}$.\footnote{One can extend this to an uncountable set of experiments.
-However, in our model, the sender never mixes over an infinite number of experiments, and thus such extra generality is unnecessary.} Each Poisson experiment $i\in\mathbb{N}$ generates breakthrough news that moves the belief to a target posterior $q_{i}\in[0,1]$ of the sender's choosing.
-The sender also chooses the share $\alpha_{i}\in[0,1]$ of her resources allocated to experiment $i$, subject to the (budget) constraint that $\sum_{i=1}^{\infty}\alpha_{i}\le1$.
-We call a collection of experiments $(\alpha_{i},q_{i})_{i\in\mathbb{N}}$ an \emph{information structure}.

-Given an information structure $(\alpha_{i},q_{i})_{i\in\mathbb{N}}$, a Poisson jump to posterior to $q_{i}\neq p$ occurs at the arrival rate of\footnote{For $q_{i}=p$ the experiment is uninformative and we set the arrival rate to zero in both states.
-This has the same effect on information as setting $\alpha_{i}=0$.}